drprojects/point_geometric_features/README.md

 radius = 0.2
 k = 20
 xyz = np.random.rand(num_points, 3)

+# Compute verticality and curvature
-features = pgeof.compute_features_selected(xyz, radius, k, [EFeatureID.Verticality])
+features = pgeof.compute_features_selected(xyz, radius, k, [EFeatureID.Verticality, EFeatureID.Curvature])
 ```

 ## Known limitations

-Some functions only accept `float` scalar types and `uint32` index types and we avoid implicit cast / conversions.
+Some functions only accept `float` scalar types and `uint32` index types, and we avoid implicit
+cast / conversions.
-This could be a limitation in some situations (`double` coordinates point clouds or need for a big indices).
+This could be a limitation in some situations (e.g. point clouds with `double` coordinates or
+involving very large big integer indices).
-Some C++ function could be templated / to accept other type without conversion.
-For now, this feature is not enabled everywhere to reduce compilation time or enhance code readability but please let us know if you need this feature !
+Some C++ functions could be templated / to accept other types without conversion.
+For now, this feature is not enabled everywhere, to reduce compilation time and enhance code
+readability.
+Please let us know if you need this feature !

-Normal are forced to be oriented in the Z half space.
+By convention, our normal vectors are forced to be oriented towards positive Z values.
+We make this design choice in order to return consistently-oriented normals.

 ## Testing

-Some basic tests and benchmarks are provided in the tests directory.
-Test could be run in a clean and reproducible environments via `tox` (`tox run` and `tox run -e bench`).
+Some basic tests and benchmarks are provided in the `tests` directory.
+Tests can be run in a clean and reproducible environments via `tox` (`tox run` and
+`tox run -e bench`).

 ## 💳 Credits
 This implementation was largely inspired from [Superpoint Graph](https://github.com/loicland/superpoint_graph).
 The main modifications here allow: